corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/notaries/network-member-roles.md

 section_menu: corda5
 ---

 With the introduction of the UTXO ledger and notaries, network operators must be aware of the different roles that exist on a network.
-As of Beta 1, network participants can take one of three roles:
+Network participants can take one of three roles:

 * **Application:** Members which run a CPI (Corda Package Installer) containing a CPB (Corda Package Bundle) which provides a CorDapp to run on the network.
 Most members fulfil this role, and would be our archetypical “Alice” or “Bob” nodes.